Did you know that inflation rose by 0.5% in January of 2023?

 In this scenario, the real return on your bond would be negative (-1%).
 The purchasing power of your interest payments and principal repayment would decrease in real terms.

-To compensate for inflation risk, investors typically demand higher yields on their bonds.
+To compensate for inflation risk, shareholders typically demand higher yields on their bonds.
 This means that when inflation rises, bond prices tend to fall, and bond yields rise.

-This is because new bonds issued with higher yields become more attractive to investors than existing bonds with lower yields.
+This is because new bonds issued with higher yields become more attractive to shareholders than existing bonds with lower yields.

 Consider Buying Gold